 - STUDENT LIFE

-Within Franklin Pierce University’s award-winning Theatre Program, the concentration in Design and Technical Theatre provides students with a thorough knowledge of scenic and stage lighting design techniques.
-In our program you will gain the skills and abilities needed to solve technical problems and successfully mount stage productions.
-You will get hands-on experience in mechanical and architectural drafting, scale-model building, computer-aided drafting, and construction and scene painting techniques, as well as stage management skills.
-Your first experiences in Design and Technical Theatre courses will be practical and active, and you will have the opportunity to play a part in the mounting of three major, faculty-directed productions per year, as well as several student-directed productions and concerts.
+Franklin Pierce University’s award-winning Theatre Program provides students with knowledge and experience in scenic and stage lighting design techniques.
+Students develop the skills and abilities needed to solve technical problems and successfully mount stage productions.
+Courses offer hands-on experience in mechanical and architectural drafting, scale-model building, computer-aided drafting, and construction and scene painting techniques, as well as stage management skills.
+First experiences in Design and Technical Theatre courses are practical and active, with opportunities to play a part in the mounting of major, faculty-directed productions, as well as student-directed productions and concerts.

-Our faculty is committed to the value of hands-on, active learning, and you will be encouraged to become involved in many aspects of theatre production from your very first semester.
-You will have the opportunity to experience a wide variety of approaches to conceiving, making, and realizing work as you explore a rich and creative art form mentored by our diverse faculty and guest artists.
+Our faculty is committed to the value of hands-on, active learning, and you are encouraged to become involved in many aspects of theatre production from your very first semester.

 Franklin Pierce University